top of page

 Save for your kids’ college

-If you have kids, you may want to consider putting some of your stimulus check money into a 529 plan to save toward your kids’ college tuition.
-The COVID-19 relief package provides additional money for each child.
+If you have kids, you may want to consider putting some of your extra cash into a 529 plan to save toward your kids’ college tuition.
 Think about putting this money into a 529 plan to start growing your earnings.
 You will thank yourself down the line (and so will your kids!).

 Share the wealth!

 If you are in a good place financially and feel like showing your gratitude, why not donate your money to those in need?
-There are so many charities that are currently struggling with finances both nationally and globally.
 Do your research and find one that aligns with your values to support.
 You can also reach out to a local food pantry or homeless shelter and buy them some goods and supplies.
 Giving back does not stop there.
-If you have a family member or friend that was hit hard by the pandemic, you may prefer to give the money from your check directly to them.
 Sometimes, the greatest gift is to give.

 Make home improvements

-Provided your other critical needs are met—living expenses, high interest debt paid off, retirement savings in place—your stimulus check could be a great way to start that renovation you have been dreaming about since before the start of the pandemic.
+Provided your other critical needs are met—living expenses, high interest debt paid off, retirement savings in place—your extra cash could be a great way to start that renovation you have been dreaming about.
 Yep, we’re talking about those faded yellow shutters.

-Not to say that new shutters are the first place to spend your stimulus money!
+Not to say that new shutters are the first place to spend your extra cash!
 Instead, we recommend using this cash as a way to kickstart a smart home renovation to—potentially—increase the value of your home.
 Just make sure you stay within budget.
-While your stimulus check might not cover the whole cost of your renovation, every dollar counts, and $1,400 is not a bad place to start!

 Treat yo’ self!